user202729/plover-debugging-console/README.md

 * The IPython/Jupyter connection file path is stored in `connection_path_container`, which is `plover_debugging_console_path` in the temp folder in the current version.
 * `background_zmq_ipython` package is used, which requires `jupyter`
+* See https://stackoverflow.com/a/68769973/5267751 for the method used in `plover-debugging-console-execute`.